gdepeute/dae.notes/plan.745.md

 - Is there a TestRapids or TestEMOPS tier running 7.4 and using the existing Test infrastructure?
 - Have we done any load/scale testing?
 - What did I not ask?

+---

+### Notes from Meeting

+- Next business day is OK?
+- Q: What is our SLA with customers (ping Natalie)?
+- Arnaldo will check with Steve/Cassie to see what the support SLA's are
+- What are we going to be expected to "execute" to

+- IAEA is in production now, production MSK and services
+- Development owns the deployment responsibility for Test and should be Arnaldo for Production